oni4hmad/learn-android-fundamental/README.md

 # Dicoding Android Fundamental Course's Project

-This repository is created to documentating my learning progress for dicoding android fundamental course.
-There's 3 assignment regarding to this course which will make a single Github User Bookmark App:
+This repository was created to documentating my learning progress for dicoding android fundamental course.
+There are 3 assignments related to this course which will make a single Github User Bookmark App:

 [**First Assignment**](/MySubmission1/)

-*  Show user list using Recycler View
+* Showing user list using Recycler View
-*  Show detail user when any list item is tapped
+* Showing detail user when any list item is tapped
-*  Utilizing Constraint Layout to create reponsive layout
+* Using Constraint Layout to create responsive layout
-*  Use Parcelable to send data object from one activity to another when showing detail user
+* Using Parcelable to send data object from one activity to another when showing detail user
-*  Create share button to share user page url to another app using Explicit Intent
+* Creating share button to share user page url to another app using Explicit Intent
 * Implementing splash screen

 [**Second Assignment**](/MySubmission2/)

-* Implementing Search View to do github user search
+* Implementing Search View to perform GitHub User searches
-* Get data from github API using Retrofit
+* Using Retrofit to retrieve data from the GitHub API
-* Implementing Tab Layout and View pager to show user following and follower
+* Implementing Tab Layout and View Pager to display user following and follower
-* Implementing Android Architecture Component (ViewModel and LiveData)
+* Implementing Android Architecture Components (ViewModel and LiveData)

 [**Third Assignemnt**](/MySubmission3/)

-* Implementing local database (CRUD) using SQLite and Room to bookmark favorite user
+* Using SQLite and Room to bookmark favorite users in a local database (CRUD).
-* Create menu to change app theme (dark or light), and save its preference value in DataStore
+* Creating menu to change app theme (dark or light), and saving its preference value in DataStore.

 ## Demo